Beast Mastery Hunter Talents

 : Deals burst AoE damage to targets in a cone in front of you.
 The main challenge here is pooling up 60 Focus to use this every 20 seconds.
 Without any active Focus regen, you have to do some planning to achieve this and it can be more trouble than it's worth for single target DPS.

 : This talent is a simple toggle.
 When it's active, all of your auto shots will spend 3 Focus and deal AoE damage around the target.
-This is pretty nice sustained AoE damage, but you have to sacrifice some single target damage.
+This is pretty nice sustained AoE damage, but you have to sacrifice a small amount of single target damage.
 Check the

 of this guide for a Weakaura that will remind you to toggle it on.

-is the best overall option because of how much damage it deals to priority targets, and the cooldown reset potential.
+is the best option for single target because of how much damage it deals to priority targets, and the cooldown reset potential.
 In 3+ target situations,

 Tier 7 Talents

 : Summons many pets from the wild to literally Stampede at your target.
 The tricky part is that the direction of the stampede will be the direction that your character is facing when you cast it.
 The beasts hit everything in their path up to 30 yards away, so to maximize this 3-minute cooldown you'll want to place as many targets between you and the primary target as possible (and hope that your tank doesn't move them out of the Stampede).